Floor Screeding Aylesford

 It may be necessary, depending on the intended use of the area in question, for a survey by a structural engineer to conform with building regulations on flex strength, load bearing and point loadings of the screed floor.

-The skills and training that a certified screeding technician brings to your project should guarantee a successful end result and help to extend the lifespan of your floor.
-Picking the right screeding materials and the best installation technique is vital if you want to finish up with a durable and quality finish for your floor.
+Working with a skilled and highly trained specialist will ensure that you use the proper sort of screed for the room's intended usage and get the maximum lifespan out of your flooring.
+Selecting the correct screeding materials and the method of installation is crucial if you want to finish up with a durable and quality finish for your floor.

 There are a number of screeding contractors in the Aylesford area so try to get multiple price quotes for your project before picking a contractor and know to what standard of finish it's for.
 The quotation should be based on what is called the SR, or Surface Regularity calculation.
 Each of the three SR levels deliver different standards of finish, with SR1 being the highest quality, with the smallest amount of deviation over the surface area.
 This could mean that you might have to correct any areas that could cause issues when laying your finished flooring solution.